kedro-org/kedro/docs/source/deployment/airflow_astronomer.md

 ## How to run a Kedro pipeline on Apache Airflow using a Kubernetes cluster

 The `kedro-airflow-k8s` plugin from GetInData | Part of Xebia enables you to run a Kedro pipeline on Airflow with a Kubernetes cluster.
 The plugin can be used together with `kedro-docker` to prepare a docker image for pipeline execution.
+At present, the plugin is available for versions of Kedro < 0.18 only.

 Consult the [GitHub repository for `kedro-airflow-k8s`](https://github.com/getindata/kedro-airflow-k8s) for further details, or take a look at the [documentation](https://kedro-airflow-k8s.readthedocs.io/).